temporalio/documentation/docs/node/hello-world.md

 A Workflow implementation may export a `workflow` object, which can be type-checked using a pre-defined interface or `main` (and optionally [signals](signals) and [queries](queries)) directly.

-Use `Context.setupActivities` to create functions that schedule Activities in the system.
+Use `Context.configureActivities` to create functions that schedule Activities in the system.

 `src/workflows/example.ts`